Scope

 - You have binary comorbidity indicators and need the canonical Charlson score (no age points here).

-- You want explicit row-retention rules for missing indicators and optional bounds checks on 0/1 flags.
+- You want explicit row-retention rules for missing indicators.

 Requirements checklist